vaibhavkumar779/kialiIstio/UnderstandingServiceMesh.md

 4. **Microservices Advantage**: Service meshes are especially useful in microservices architectures, where applications are built as a collection of smaller, interconnected services.
 They ensure these services work together smoothly.

 5. **Benefits**: By managing communication complexities, service meshes enhance performance, reduce errors, and simplify the troubleshooting of issues within modern applications.

+## Istio
+### Pilot
+Pilot is the head of the ship in an Istio mesh, so to speak.
+It stays synchronized with the underlying platform (e.g., Kubernetes) by tracking and representing the state and location of running services to the data plane.
+Pilot interfaces with your environ‐ ment’s service discovery system, and produces configuration for the data-plane ser‐ vice proxies (we’ll examine istio-proxy as a data-plane component later).
+As Istio evolves, more of Pilot’s focus will be the scalable serving of proxy configura‐ tion and less on interfacing with underlying platforms.
+Pilot serves Envoy-compatible configurations by coalescing configuration and endpoint information from various sources and translating this into xDS objects.
+Another component, Galley, will even‐ tually take responsibility for interfacing directly with underlying platforms.
+Planes
+### Galley
+Galley is Istio’s configuration aggregation and distribution component.
+As its role evolves, it will insulate the other Istio components from underlying platform and user-supplied configurations by ingesting and validating configurations.
+Galley uses the Mesh Configuration Protocol (MCP) as a mechanism to serve and distribute con‐ figuration.
+### Mixer
+Capable of standing on its own, Mixer is a control-plane component designed to abstract infrastructure backends from the rest of Istio, where infrastructure backends are things like Stackdriver or New Relic.
+Mixer bears responsibility for precondition checking, quota management, and telemetry reporting.